sfigg/commercialization-public/docset/customize/mdm/enterpriseapn-csp.md

 # EnterpriseAPN CSP

-> [!WARNING]
-> Some information relates to prereleased product which may be substantially modified before it's commercially released.
-Microsoft makes no warranties, express or implied, with respect to the information provided here.

 The EnterpriseAPN configuration service provider (CSP) is used by the enterprise to provision an APN for the Internet.

 > [!Note]